MCP access methods

 Use the User groups drop-down menu to select the user groups you plan to provide with access to the MCP server.

-# API token authentication
+API token access

-API token authentication enables you develop and test without SSO configuration.
+API token access enables you develop and test without SSO configuration.
 Admins can manage tokens in the MCP server User access page.
 Token-based access is assigned to MCP servers by default.
 Tokens are generated automatically when you create a new MCP server with token-based access selected.

-# Use token authentication
+Use token access

 Sign in to your Workato account.